Uokoroafor/robot/README.md

 # Robot

 This is code for the Robot from Josiah Wang's Python Introduction tutorials at Imperial College London.
 It is a toy example that initiates a robot and allows it to navigate through a square grid for a target (drink).
-This was largely used to learn about Object Oriented Programming (OOP).
+This was largely used to learn about Object-Oriented Programming (OOP).

 ## Process flow